manhema/DNN-Predict-Rating-Of-PlayStore-Apps-On-AI-Platform/README.md

-# Deep Learning on Google ML Engine _(AI Platform)_
+# Deep Nueral Network to predict the rating of google playstore apps on AI-Platform

 This tutorial introduces on how to train deep learning models on Google ML Engine _(now AI Platform)_ which is a tool developed by Google to make it easier to take ML projects from ideation to production.

-**Note**: This tutorial is an adaption of the [Getting Started Training Prediction](https://cloud.google.com/ml-engine/docs/tensorflow/getting-started-training-prediction) tutorial.
+**Note**: This tutorial is an utilising [Web scraped data of 10k Play Store apps for analysing the Android market](https://www.kaggle.com/lava18/google-play-store-apps) dataset for training a deep nueral network to predict the rating of an app on AI platform.

 #### What is deep learning?